Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [x] Box 1: rwx.
 Box 2: /temp.
 - [ ] Box 1: x.
 Box 2: /usr.

 ### During a code review, you discover many quality issues.
 Many modules contain unused variables and empty catch Modes.
-You need to recommend a solution to improve the quality o' the code .
+You need to recommend a solution to improve the quality o' the code.
 What should you recommend?

 - [ ] In a Gradle build task, select Run Checkstyle.
 - [ ] In an Xcode build task, select Use xcpretty from Advanced.